Wuhan Institute of Virology

-The Wuhan Institute of Virology, Chinese Academy of Sciences (WIV; 中国科学院武汉病毒研究所) is a research institute on virology administered by the Chinese Academy of Sciences (CAS), which reports to the State Council of the People's Republic of China.
-The institute is one of nine independent organisations in the Wuhan Branch of the CAS.
-Located in Jiangxia District, Wuhan, Hubei, it opened mainland China's first biosafety level 4 (BSL-4) laboratory.
+The Wuhan Institute of Virology, Chinese Academy of Sciences (WIV; 中国科学院武汉病毒研究所) is a research institute on virology under the Wuhan Branch of the Chinese Academy of Sciences.
+Located in Jiangxia District, Wuhan, Hubei, it was founded in 1956 and opened mainland China's first biosafety level 4 (BSL-4) laboratory in 2018.
 The institute has collaborated with the Galveston National Laboratory in the United States, the Centre International de Recherche en Infectiologie in France, and the National Microbiology Laboratory in Canada.
 The institute has been an active premier research center for the study of coronaviruses.